Yingtingng/scdf/README.md

 #### Training Data

-Using the available data on [air temperature, rainfall and relative humidity](/prediction_training_dataset) retrieved from [Data.gov.sg](https://data.gov.sg) and mock vegetation fire data (estimated using news reports), train Watson Machine Learning model to identify patterns of vegetation fire data.
+Using the available data on [air temperature, rainfall and relative humidity](/prediction_training_dataset) retrieved from [Data.gov.sg](https://data.gov.sg) and mock vegetation fire data (estimated using news reports), a Watson Machine Learning model is trained to identify correlation between weather patterns and vegetation fire occurences.

 *Limitations:*
 *- Insufficient data on daily air temperature, rainfall, relative humidity and wind speed to accrately train machine learning model*